Bipecoin-Bic/Bipecoin-bic/WHITEPAPER-V5.md

 GitHub: github.com/Bipecoin-Bio/Bipecoin.bic
 Ownership: Renounced

-Future works of Bipecoin according to code:
+(6)Future works of Bipecoin according to code:
  Core Vision & Philosophy

 ​Bipecoin was built to serve as more than just a speculative asset.
 Its core smart contract hardcodes five foundational pillars that guide its ecosystem: